Homeschooling international status and statistics: United Kingdom

-Homeschooling is legal in the United Kingdom.
+Home education is legal in the United Kingdom.
 Parents are legally required to ensure that their children receive "efficient full-time education suitable to [their] age, ability and aptitude, and... to any special educational needs [they] may have, either by regular attendance at school or otherwise."
-Parents are not required to inform local authorities that they are homeschooling.
+Parents are not required to inform local authorities that they are home educating.

-A report commissioned by the UK government in 2009 found that councils were aware of approximately 20,000 children being homeschooled, but that the true number could be in excess of 80,000.
-A study by the BBC in 2018 found that councils were aware of 48,000 children who were being homeschooled in 2016/7.
+A report commissioned by the UK government in 2009 found that councils were aware of approximately 20,000 children being home educated, but that the true number could be in excess of 80,000.
+A study by the BBC in 2018 found that councils were aware of 48,000 children who were being home educated in 2016/7.

+The Department for Education estimated 97,000 children were home educated in the summer of 2023, an increase of 11,000 on the previous year.